Training Teachers in Digital Cognitive Tools

 A training on digital tools cannot be a simple top-down presentation.
 To be effective, it must be active, contextualized, and sustained over time.
 It must be designed for teachers, taking into account their constraints and real needs on the ground.

-Forget generic training that presents dozens of tools without ever linking them to a specific discipline.
-The most useful training is one that starts from your own issues.
+Forget generic trainings that present dozens of tools without ever linking them to a specific discipline.
+The most useful training is the one that starts from your own issues.
 A middle school math teacher does not have the same needs as a high school philosophy teacher.
-Effective training should offer workshops by discipline or level.
+An effective training should offer workshops by discipline or by level.

-For example, instead of a session “Discovering the quiz creation software Kahoot!”, offer a workshop “Creating interactive quizzes to assess understanding of physics concepts in tenth grade.”
-In this workshop, participants do not just learn to use the tool; they create, with the help of the trainer, a quiz directly usable in their next class.
+For example, instead of a session "Discovering the quiz creation software Kahoot!", offer a workshop "Creating interactive quizzes to assess understanding of physics concepts in tenth grade."
+In this workshop, participants do not just learn how to use the tool; they create, with the trainer's help, a quiz that can be directly used in their next class.
 The learning is immediate, concrete, and motivating.

 This can take several forms: